Gain Respect, Gain Followers: 6 Ways to Gain Others’ Respect

 This concept seems simple enough, doesn’t it?
 Leaders want to follow those who are better leaders than themselves.

-when a group first comes together, leaders tend to focus on what is natural for them – leading.
+According to John Maxwell in The 21 Irrefutable Laws of Leadership, when a group first comes together, leaders tend to focus on what is natural for them – leading.
 Eventually, people change direction to follow the strongest leaders.
 From there, people naturally align with and follow leaders stronger than themselves.

 Each of us desires respect.
 And as leaders, each of us wants to be followed.
 Today, we are highlighting the top six ways that leaders gain others’ respect:

 People with natural leadership ability draw others to them.
 However, relying strictly on talent can be a downfall for leaders.
 If you recognize your natural abilities and hone them daily, your organization and followership will benefit.

 People desire respect from those around them.
 If a follower is to be led, they will inherently choose to be led by someone who demonstrates mutual respect.

 In moments of difficulty, courage can set a leader apart.
 Courageous people will gain respect from followers because of their willingness to stand alone on their values, despite the criticism they may receive.